brianyamasaki/AppsWithVue/Readme.md

 2. Type `git clone https://github.com/brianyamasaki/AppsWithVue`.
 This will download the source code to your machine in a directory named `AppsWithVue`.
 3. Change your current directory into AppsWithVue by typing `cd AppsWithVue`.
 4. Download your libraries and frameworks by typing `npm install`.
 This could take a few minutes to download everything.
-5. Type `npm start` and the project will get compiled and a webserver will start serving the project.
+5. Type `npm start` at a command prompt and the project will get compiled and a webserver will start serving the project.
+The server will continue to run until you stop it, either with a <ctrl>-c or if you terminate the command terminal.
 6. Start a browser and browse to `localhost:4000`.
 You should see your website in the browser.

 ## What's in the project